MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-access-tfs-test-hub.md

 ## Prerequisites

-You must be a member of the Team Foundation Administrators group to add a user to this group.
+- You must be a member of the Team Foundation Administrators group.
 The person who installed Azure DevOps Server is automatically added to this group.
 For more information, see [Add a user to the server administrators group](/azure/devops/server/admin/add-administrator?view=azure-devops-2020).

 ## Buy users monthly access to Azure DevOps Server